Story & Conversation

 But it was true.
 Heaps of household effects and equipment were clearly ready to be shipped.
 Maneuvering around the riff that hid the harbor, they saw transportation vessels anchored there.
 Soon, they were noticed.
 Everybody stopped working and ran to the beach where they were going to land.
 All shouted excitedly and seemed in a good mood.

-The family members they had left behind were the first to come forward to hug and kiss them.
+The family members they had left behind to work on the project were the first to come forward to hug and kiss them.

 Then, suddenly, like a flower blooming in fast motion, all by itself, the group opened up into a half circle.
 And there Grandfather and Grandmother stood, with Twinhe and Twinshe by their side.